RescueSocial/Amber-Heard_Disinformation_Operations_Bots/Subjective Preliminary Claims/ReadMe.md

 - <b>Connect the <b>Data Science/Social Network Analysis</b> with verifiable accounts, postings and analysis with <b>cybersecurity</b> (wayback machine, domain checking, etc), and cyber intelligence research.
 Have multiple experts cross-check.
 - Social Cyber Security interconnects with the online and in-person worlds of escalations and origins.
 - Social connects with the Technology and Data.</b>
-- <i>Often finding the sources and origins is looking for where the suspicious activities and parties 'slip up' in their predictability.
-A main issue is lacking experts to collect obvious and public data without extortion.</i>

 ### <b>Interpretations:</b> <br>
 It is clear that multiple layers of companies and services are used against Amber Heard.
 The modus operendi is clearly presented to us as ethical independent parties.